Happy Ending (2014 film)

 Happy Ending is a 2014 Indian Hindi-language romantic comedy film written and directed by Raj Nidimoru and Krishna D.K.
-The film is produced by Saif Ali Khan, Dinesh Vijan and Sunil Lulla under Illuminati Films and stars Khan, Ileana D'Cruz and Govinda in the lead roles.
-The theatrical trailer launched on 10 October 2014.
+The film is produced by Saif Ali Khan, Dinesh Vijan and Sunil Lulla under Illuminati Films and stars Khan, Ileana D'Cruz, Kalki Koechlin, Govinda, and Ranvir Shorey with Preity Zinta in an extended cameo appearance.
+The film was released on 21 November 2014 to mixed to positive reviews.